SFPC/sfpc.github.io/detroit.md

 ## Poetic Computation: Detroit 2019

-- 1 week session: Mid-August, 2019.
-Dates will be announced soon.
+- 1 week session: August 19-25, 2019.
 - Location: Talking Dolls, 17471 Van Dyke St, Detroit, MI 48234
+- Fee: Sliding scale $0~500.
 - **Apply [here](https://airtable.com/shrwis42pddecU2gA) by July 1, 2019.**

-Please join School for Poetic Computation (SFPC), the [Detroit Community Technology Project](https://www.alliedmedia.org/dctp) and the [Talking Dolls](http://talkingdollsdetroit.com/) for a summer camp in Detroit, Michigan.
+Please join School for Poetic Computation (SFPC) for a summer session in Detroit, Michigan.
 Daily classes range from computational poetry, building electronics, critical theory and the history of the manufacturing industry in Detroit.
 There are lectures, student-led skill sharing sessions and workshops with visiting artists, walking tours, field trips to art spaces and family dinners.
 Together we will uncover how coding is more than what happens behind your screen.

 We are specifically looking for Detroit-based practitioners including artists, designers, activists and educators.
 We will prioritize applicants who are underrepresented in art and tech spaces, including but not limited to, people who identify as QTPOC and/or Deaf, disabled person.
 Students of all levels of coding experiences are welcome!
 We encourage patience to learn the fundamentals.
 We encourage you to be willing to to reconsider your relationship to technology, habits and the larger environment.
+We are supported by Detroit-based organizations including the [Detroit Community Technology Project](https://www.alliedmedia.org/dctp) and the [Talking Dolls](http://talkingdollsdetroit.com/).

 ### What will happen during the week?